brimdata/super/book/src/super-sql/types/union.md

 However, SuperSQL is polymorphic so there is no requirement to explicitly discriminate the member type of a union value.
-When an expression operator or function references a union value in computation, then underlying value in its member type is _automatically_ expressed from the union value.
+When an expression operator or function references a union value in computation, then the underlying value in its member type is _automatically_ expressed from the union value.

 For example, this predicate is true